The Devil's Own

 The bad press surrounding the movie began just as the production started, when Pitt went public with his frustration over filming without a usable script and called this “the most irresponsible bit of film making – if you can even call it that – that I’ve ever seen.”
 Reports began to circulate that the actors were warring over control of the script which was now being written on the fly and the movie was going over budget and far over schedule.
 Pitt sums it up perfectly here: “We had no script.
 Well, we had a great script but it got tossed for various reasons.
 To have to make something up as you go along — Jesus, what pressure.
 It was ridiculous…I don’t know why anyone would want to continue making that movie.
 We had nothing.
 The movie was the complete victim of this drowning studio head [Mark Canton] who said, ‘I don’t care.
 We’re making it.
 I don’t care what you have.
 Shoot something.’
 I tried to [quit] when there was a week before shooting and we had 20 pages of dogshit.
 And this script that I had loved was gone.”

-The budget on The Devil’s Own eventually soared to $86 million and the disorganized shoot pushed back production two months on Pitt’s next vehicle Seven Years in Tibet.
+The budget for The Devil’s Own eventually soared to $86 million and the disorganized shoot pushed back production two months on Pitt’s next vehicle Seven Years in Tibet.
 The Devil’s Own was originally expected to land a prime December 1996 release, but due to the troubles it was pushed back to March 28, 1997.
 The media and critics were expecting the next Ishtar with The Devil’s Own, but the movie ended up not being the trainwreck that was expected.
 Not that it was deemed a quality picture, but it landed mixed reviews and despite the high price tag attached to the movie, none of that expense was on screen.

 The Devil’s Own bowed against The 6th Man, Turbo: A Power Rangers Movie, B.A.P.S. and Cats Don’t Dance.
 Buzz was mostly sour and it disappointed with $14,274,503 — placing #2 for the weekend led by the holdover Liar Liar.
 There was a 50.9% decline in attendance to $7,013,200 in its second frame and the domestic run closed with a soft $42,868,348.